mcmah309/tapper/README.md

  - null chaining deconstruction (zip)
  - safe type conversion without casting (conv).

-Based on the Rust crate with a similar name [tap].

 ## Tap

 The `Tap` extension allows you to perform an operation on an object and then return the original object.
 It's useful for